Did you know that Ireland is set to receive up to €77 million from the Just Transition Fund?

+The EU Just Transition Fund (JTF) is a fund to assist communities to meet the challenges of the green transition.
 In line with the objective of achieving EU climate neutrality by 2050 in an effective and fair manner, the European Green Deal proposed a Just Transition Mechanism, to leave no one behind.
-The Just Transition Fund (JTF) is the first pillar of the Just Transition Mechanism and will provide support to all Member States.
+The JTF is the first pillar of the Just Transition Mechanism and will provide support to all Member States.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.

 Advertisement cookies are used to provide visitors with relevant ads and marketing campaigns.
 These cookies track visitors across websites and collect information to provide customized ads.